hamza094/-Laravel-Vue.js-RESTful-API-/README.md

 - php artisan run db:seed

-Then regiter account and vist home page
+Then register an account and visit the home page

+For test run vendor/bin/phpunit in your bash terminal